 - Whipped cream, for garnish

-- Pour in Irish whiskey and stir
+- Pour in Irish whiskey and stir until mixed in.

 - Gently pour cream over the back of a spoon into the cup.
 This step helps it float on top of the beverage.